When is a good time to convert from an IRA to a Roth?

 An attendee at one of our recent workshops asked us a question about Roth Conversions.
 Specifically, she asked “when is a good time to convert to a Roth IRA?”
 In short, the final two months of the year are typically when we really start acting to make final decisions about converting pre-tax money (such as IRAs, 401Ks, and other IOUs to the IRS) to never-taxed money (Roth IRA).
 However, there’s much more to consider before deciding to act.

-“When is a good time to covert?” could be answered in several ways depending on the context of the question.
+“When is a good time to convert?” could be answered in several ways depending on the context of the question.
 Are we actually asking about the exact timing of the conversion in a given year, or are we asking whether we should be converting at all?
 These are two very different ways of interpreting the original question.
 We’ll tackle both perspectives in a handful of ways.

 In this article we’ll talk about: